 Kroenke only put forward £45m of his own money to purchase Usmanov’s 30% for £550m.
 Instead, KSE borrowed £557m from Deutsche Bank to finance the takeover and any costs.
 It would only add to the tensions emerging between KSE and the club’s fanbase at the time.

 Arsenal Supporter’s Trust issued a statement in response to the takeover, declaring it to be a ‘dreadful day for Arsenal’.
 Fans also later gathered in numbers outside Emirates Stadium in April 2021 urging KSE to sell in response to its plans to enter the European Super League.

 What have Arsenal won since KSE became their owners?

-The Gunners have seldom added to Arsenal’s trophy cabinet since KSE became the exclusive owners of the football club.
+The Gunners have rarely added to Arsenal’s trophy cabinet since KSE became the exclusive owners of the football club.
 Since 2018, they have won just one major trophy in the 2019/20 FA Cup.
 But the club also reached the 2018/19 Europa League final before losing to Chelsea.

 What other sports franchises does KSE own?

 Along with being the owners of Arsenal, KSE has a raft of sports franchises in its portfolio.
-It also owns the National Football League (NFL) team LA Rams, the Major League Soccer (MLS) outfit Colorado Rapids and the National Basketball Association (NBA) team Denver Nuggets.
+It also owns the National Football League (NFL) team LA Rams, Major League Soccer (MLS) outfit Colorado Rapids and National Basketball Association (NBA) team Denver Nuggets.

 Further, KSE owns the National Hockey League (NHL) side Colorado Avalanche, the National Lacrosse League (NLL) outfit Colorado Mammoth and the esports organisation The Guard.